Kiblawan

-Kiblawan, officially the Municipality of Kiblawan (Lungsod sa Kiblawan; Bayan ng Kiblawan), is a 2nd class municipality in the province of Davao del Sur, Philippines.
+Kiblawan, officially the Municipality of Kiblawan (Lungsod sa Kiblawan; Bayan ng Kiblawan), is a municipality in the province of Davao del Sur, Philippines.
 According to the 2020 census, it has a population of 49,381 people.

 History

 Kiblawan was established from the barangays Bagumbayan, Paitan, Kiblawan, Kibungbung, Manual, New Sibonga, Maraga-a, Ihan, Bunot, Latian, Balasiao, Apik and Dapok belonging to the municipality of Sulop, via Republic Act No. 4748 signed by President Ferdinand Marcos on June 18, 1966.